skoolkid/skoolkit/sphinx/source/ref-files.rst

   used in place of an image
 * ``OutputRegisterTableHeader`` - the text displayed in the header of output register tables on routine disassembly pages (default: 'Output')
+* ``Release`` - the message indicating the release name and version number of the disassembly that appears in the footer of every page (default: '')
 * ``StyleSheet`` - the base name of the CSS file to use (default:
   `skoolkit.css`); multiple CSS files can be declared by separating their names with semicolons